A Course in Computational Thinking#

 Well-provisioned.
 Although there are many extras that you could add, a standard and straightforward installation of Python is enough to build many interesting projects.

 That is not to say that Python is a perfect language.
 It is certainly not the only programming language you will ever want or need to learn.
-But among the programming langauges available to us today, we believe it is an excellent starting point.
+But among the programming languages available to us today, we believe it is an excellent starting point.

 Getting a Start#